menny/menny.github.io/_posts/2026-01-18-i-dont-know-rust-but-ai-does.md

 Let's look at a specific example: generating `.d.ts` Declaration files for our TypeScript packages.

 We have a custom tool for this.
 It's written in TypeScript, runs on Node.js, and uses `swc` under the hood.
 It's a great tool.
 It's readable, easy to modify, and by human standards, it's fast.
-It takes about **120ms** to process a large package.
+It takes about **750ms** to process an average-sized package.

-120ms.
+750ms.
 That sounds fine, right?

 But we have tens of thousands of packages.
 And in a build system like Bazel, those milliseconds add up.
 Every time we spin up a Node.js process, we pay a startup penalty.
 We pay for the single-threaded nature of the event loop - even if we use IO async operations.

-To make this *truly* fast—we're talking single-digit milliseconds in most cases and ~50ms on the big ones—we would need to move to a native language.
+To make this *truly* fast—we're talking single-digit milliseconds in most cases and ~100ms on the big ones—we would need to move to a native language.
 Something like Rust.
 We could use the specific crates (like [`oxc`](https://github.com/oxc-project/oxc), the Oxidation Compiler) directly as libraries, bypassing the process-spawning overhead and utilizing true multi-threading.

 But here is the friction: **I don't know Rust.** And none of my teammates know Rust.